lambdajack/sequentially-generate-planet-mbtiles/README.md

 **_keepDownloadedFiles_** - If true, downloaded files will be kept in the pbf directory.
 If false, they will be deleted.
 Files will not be downloaded if they are already present. `True` will use over twice the disk space upon completion.
 We would recommend that this option is selected if you foresee multiple attempts/downloads in your future - be kind to Geofabrik <3.

 **_keepSubRegionMbtiles_** - If true, each sub region mbtiles file (e.g. asia.mbtiles) will be kept, further drastically increasing required disk space.
-This may be particularly useful on old or slow hardware that has the tendancy to crash or give up!.
+This may be particularly useful on old or slow hardware that has the tendancy to crash or give up!

 ## Why?